CodeIncHQ/MrtgScripts/mysql/README.md

 # MySQL / MariaDB monitoring script

 The script is using [`PDO`](http://php.net/manual/fr/book.pdo.php) to monitor a MySQL or a MarieDB server.
 Two script are defined to monitor queries and bandwidth.
 Both the two scripts can take two optionnal arguments: a username and a password.

+The required rights for the monitoring user are: `SELECT`, `REPLICATION CLIENT` , `SHOW DATABASES`, `SUPER`, `PROCESS`

 ## MRTG Configuration for queries monitoring
 ```